irfact/Privatechatbot/README.md

 # Privatechatbot
-Chatbot Assistant that can read personal files.LANGCHAIN/PINECONE/STREAMLIT(text-embedding-3-small and 3.5-gpt-turbo-0125) **New features and their descriptions**
+Chatbot Assistant that can read personal files.LANGCHAIN/PINECONE/STREAMLIT **New features and their descriptions**
 This Chatbot is a pesonalized assistant which can read any unstructured text files (.csv,.pdf,.txt,.docx) and process the information. the processed information will be stored in avector database for which we have chosen PINECONE. a scalable high performance lets you deliver remarkable GenAI applications faster, at up to 50x lower cost.